 We will provide clear advice on how to navigate the process, ensuring the transaction occurs smoothly.

 Most businesses lease their premises, rather than own them.
 Most commercial and retail leases are regulated.

-Our many years’ experience acting for both landlords and tenants and dealing with regulated and unregulated leases, has given us the ability to anticipate the needs of both sides of the transaction, enabling us to provide efficient and timely advice.
+Our many years of experience acting for both landlords and tenants, and dealing with regulated and unregulated leases, has given us the ability to anticipate the needs of both sides of the transaction, enabling us to provide efficient and timely advice.

 Some of the important issues include:

 - customised leases

 - obligations under the leases (Commercial and Retail) Act 2001 (if a regulated lease)

 - rent review mechanisms

 - right of first refusal